 The Director of Career Advising will oversee the delivery of Careers in Medicine and supervise the advising system for the exploration and selection of medical specialties that will maximize our student’s competitiveness in the Match.

-Financial Education and Scholarships
+Financial Education and Scholarship

 The school of medicine is dedicated to assisting medical students in understanding, applying for and securing financial aid for a medical education.
 Additionally, we are committed to personal financial wellness and deliver sessions in budgeting, debt management/repayment plans and strategies, amongst other topics at times that are important to your journey in and after medical school.
 Students are unique in their needs and we will do our best to work with any situation.